masikol/barapost/README.md

 3. Hits corresponding to phage sequences are processed in a bit different way.
 For example, we have Genbank record `'Escherichia phage vB_EcoM_JS09, complete genome'`.
 If you'll sort by genus or species, you'll get file named `"Escherichia_phage.fastq.gz"`.
 And "strain" sorting sensitivity will provide you with `"Escherichia_phage_vB_EcoM_JS09.fastq.gz"` one.

-4. If you include SPAdes or a5 assembly FASTA files to your database, sequences that hit them will be sorted in a specific way.
+4. If you include SPAdes or a5 assembly FASTA files (files that contain contigs) to your database, sequences that hit them will be sorted in a specific way.
 There can be two situations:

     a) there is **one** FASTA file with assembly (or there are two files, but one of them was generated by SPAdes, and another one -- by a5).
 In this case if you sort your sequnces by genus, you'll get files named `"SPAdes_assembly_NODE.fastq.gz"` and/or `"a5_assembly_scaffold.fastq.gz"` depending on the assembler.
 It means that all sequences that hit contigs in your assembly will be placed in one file.
 If sorting sensitivity is "species" or "strain", you'll get separate files for each NODE (or scaffold, if you've used a5).
 For example: `"SPAdes_assembly_NODE_6.fastq.gz"` or `"a5_assembly_scaffold_8.fastq.gz"`.